Flexible working refers to any working arrangement that differs from the traditional '9-to-5', office-based model.

 Although not entitled to statutory protections, freelancers and contractors often have more scope to set their own working arrangements.

-Some important changes have already come into effect.
-Since 6 April 2024, individuals employed in Great Britian have the right to request flexible working from the first day of employment.
+Since 6 April 2024, individuals in employed roles have the right to request flexible working from the first day of employment.

 There may be an increase in tribunal claims if refusals are not well justified.